Chubflix/automatic1111-async-api-proxy/docs/deployment.md

     image: ghcr.io/<owner>/<repo>:latest
   - Ensure your .env still provides AUTH_TOKEN and DB_PATH (default /data/jobs.db) and keep the /data volume mapping for persistence.

+Multi-architecture support
+- The CI workflow builds and publishes multi-arch images for both linux/amd64 and linux/arm64 using Docker Buildx and QEMU emulation.
+- Docker will automatically pull the correct image for your platform.
+On Apple Silicon (M1/M2/M3), the arm64 variant will be used; on most cloud VMs and PCs, the amd64 variant will be used.

 Background worker
 - Purpose: Polls the SQLite DB for queued jobs and executes them against the configured Automatic1111 instance.
 - Local run: